MarianaCLages/LAPR2/docs/SprintD/US19/US19_send_to_the_NHS_daily_reports.md

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**
+> The Many Labs company wants to send to the NHS daily reports of Covid-19 data, including the number of observed values and estimated values.
+Reports should be generated automatically with historical data and must be sent every day at 6:00 am

 > The contract with the NHS in England requires Many Labs to summarize and report Covid-19 data, the company needs to: identify the number of Covid-19 tests performed, identify all positive results to Covid-19 tests, report the total number of Covid-19 cases per day, per week and per month of the year, and send the forecasts for these same time horizons (the number of Covid-19 cases for the following day, next week and next month)